-There are two other English major options: the English major with a concentration in creative writing and the English major with a concentration in professional writing and rhetoric.
+There are three other English major options, the concentrations in creative writing, professional writing and rhetoric, and literary and cultural analysis.
 Each English major with a concentration requires 12 courses.
 The department offers three corresponding minors in English, creative writing, and professional writing and rhetoric.

 Students interested in an English major are encouraged to take introductory courses (ENG 1200 - Introduction to English Studies, ENG 1800 - Introduction to Professional Writing and Rhetoric, ENG 1900 - Introduction to Literature and Criticism, WRIT 1500 - Introduction to Creative Writing) in their first year and to declare a major as sophomores.